 If you want an investment focused on developed markets, IWDA will undoubtedly be an excellent option.
 It is an ETF with low tracking error and adjusted costs.
 It can provide us with a good index replica.

 On the other hand, if you want a more global view, considering the weight of different emerging economies (mainly Asian), the VWCE will be our choice.
-It also has a low TE and reduced costs.
+It also has reduced costs.